 Research Different Companies

-You may want to research different companies to determine which ones have the best reviews and customer ratings.
+You may want to research insurance companies to determine which ones have the best reviews and customer ratings.
 Also research by how much each company’s rates have increased or decreased over the years.

 Look into Discounts

-There are many, many discounts out there, you should ask your agent about them.
+There are many, many auto insurance discounts out there, you should ask your agent about them.

 Many people believe that sticking with the same insurer throughout your lifetime will save you money.
 This is actually false.
 It is standard practice for insurance companies to slowly increase the rates of longtime customers as time goes by, in industry parlance, this is known as “rate optimization”.

 Luckily, switching insurance companies to avoid higher rates is easy.
-Start by comparing car insurance quotes to find a rate better than what your current provider is offering.
+Start by comparing car insurance quotes to find a better rate than what your current provider offers.
 It's fast, free, and you could end up saving hundreds of dollars.